 - 3-5 cloves garlic, minced

 - 2 bay leaves

-- When done, allow the steam to release naturally.
-Once the pressure has all released, remove the pork pieces from the pot, leaving the cooking liquid in the pot.
-Turn the Instant Pot back to Sauté and allow the cooking liquid to simmer.
+- Place lid on the InstantPot, lock it into place with the steam vent closed, and set the Instant Pot to Pressure Cook on High for 90 minutes.
+When done, allow the steam to release naturally.
+Once the pressure has all released completely, remove the pork pieces from the pot and place them on a cutting board.
+Leave the cooking liquid in the pot and turn the Instant Pot back to Sauté to allow the cooking liquid to simmer.

 - Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.